Posted: 3/14/16 | March 14th, 2016

 Sherill: Since my dad was military, I was traveling before I knew what traveling was.
 At age 5, I flew from Boston to Buffalo on a prop jet and decided that I wanted to be a stewardess, wear a nice suit and hat, and fly on a plane.

-Years later, I married a military man and traveled in the United States, [and also spent] three years in France and in the Bavarian Alps.
-That really put the [travel] bug in my ear.
+That really put the travel bug in my ear.
 But during the years of raising children and working, traveling was at the bottom of the priority list — until retirement age.

 What inspired your current trip?